Nightlife (talk show)

-Nightlife is an American syndicated half-hour late-night talk show hosted by comedian David Brenner that aired weeknights from September 8, 1986, to June 19, 1987.
-Produced by Motown Productions in association with King World Productions, the show was filmed in New York City and featured a house band led by Billy Preston.
+Nightlife is an American syndicated late-night talk show hosted by comedian David Brenner that aired weeknights from September 8, 1986, to June 19, 1987.
+Produced by Motown Productions in association with King World Productions, the half-hour program was taped in New York City and featured Billy Preston as musical director and leader of the house band.

+The series premiered on 102 stations as a syndicated alternative to established network late-night programs.
+Its ratings declined during the season, and production ended after one season and 195 episodes.

 History

 Background

-In February 1986, at the annual National Association of Television Program Executives (NATPE) conference, Nightlife was pitched as a late-night alternative to NBC talk shows The Tonight Show Starring Johnny Carson and Late Night with David Letterman.
+In early 1986, Nightlife was pitched to stations at the annual National Association of Television Program Executives convention as a syndicated late-night alternative to NBC's The Tonight Show Starring Johnny Carson and Late Night with David Letterman.

-David Brenner was a frequent guest and regular fill-in host on Tonight, much like another comic, Joan Rivers, whose own talk show debuted a month after Nightlife.
-But whereas Rivers angered Carson by planning her show without consulting her mentor, Brenner spoke with Carson about his plans and received his blessing.

-Brenner said "there's no animosity between me and them."
+After making his national television debut on The Tonight Show Starring Johnny Carson in 1971, Brenner became one of the program's most frequent guests, making 158 appearances.
+He also guest-hosted for Johnny Carson 75 times between 1975 and 1984.

+Unlike Joan Rivers, whose competing Fox series The Late Show premiered the following month, Brenner discussed his plans with Johnny Carson before launching Nightlife and said that Carson had given him his blessing.

-The syndicated Nightlife, produced by Motown Productions in association with King World Productions, premiered on September 8, 1986, on 102 stations, approximately one-third of which were ABC affiliates.
+Produced by Motown Productions in association with King World, the series premiered on September 8, 1986, on 102 stations.
+About one-third of its initial affiliates were ABC stations.

 Format

-Nightlife was unique among late-night talk shows of the era in that it was a half-hour program, not a full hour.
-Brenner dressed more casually than other hosts, wearing sweaters instead of suit jackets.
-The show often opened with a comedy sketch rather than a traditional monologue.
-A notable exception came on October 17, 1986, when Brenner gave an extended monologue through two commercial breaks and until the closing credits.
-Reports indicated that none of the scheduled guests showed up, but Brenner's publicist claimed that the monologue was intentional.
+Nightlife differed from most late-night talk shows of the period in that it was a half-hour program rather than an hour.
+Brenner also adopted a more casual appearance than other late-night hosts, frequently wearing sweaters instead of suit jackets.
+The program often opened with a comedy sketch rather than a traditional monologue.

+A notable exception occurred on October 17, 1986, when Brenner delivered an extended monologue that continued through two commercial breaks and lasted until the closing credits.
+Reports said that none of the scheduled guests had appeared, although Brenner's publicist maintained that the all-monologue program had been intentional.

-The show's house band was Billy Preston and the Nightlife Band.
-Preston, who appeared in the billing – Nightlife starring David Brenner with Billy Preston – was the first African-American music director of a national television talk show.
-New York radio personality Dan Ingram was the show's announcer.
+Preston served as musical director and led the Nightlife Band, receiving billing in the program's title as Nightlife Starring David Brenner with Billy Preston.
+New York radio personality Dan Ingram was the announcer.